vegaprotocol/specs/protocol/0030-ETHM-multisig_control_spec.md

 TODO: explain incentives to update signers

 ### Signer Set Nonce
-In order to protect against the weights and signers creating the same epoch hash, every time an update occurs, the signer set must have a dummy signer with random address and signer.
+In order to protect against the weights and signers creating the same epoch hash, every time an update occurs, the signer set must have a dummy signer with a generated fake address and zero weight.
 This acts as a nonce for the signer set.
+The dummy signer address should be in the following format: `0x[8 byte epoch][4 bytes 0][8 byte timestamp]` so for instance on epoch 1 at timestamp 1673365824 it would be `0x0000000000000001000000000000000063BD8940`

 ## Burn Hash
 If a transaction needs to be blocked or otherwise invalidated, Vega validators can run the function: